 A Primer On Headphone Transducers, Sound And Audio

 Let's begin by quickly defining headphones, sound and audio.

 Headphones are transducers that convert audio signals (electrical energy) into sound waves (mechanical wave energy).
-The audio signals are electrical representations of sound while the sound waves are actual sound that we are able to hear.
+The audio signals are electrical representations of sound, while the sound waves are actual sounds that we can hear.